honungsburk/kombo-tutorial/README.md

 /**
  * The state is the current state of the parser.
 It contains the source string,
- * offest, indent, row and column.
+ * offset, indent, row, and column.
 It tells the parser where it is.
  *
- * Important: The offset is in BYTES because some UTF-16 characters are TWO bytes such as
+ * Important: The offset is in code points because some UTF-16 characters are TWO code points such as
  * emojis.
  */
 type State = {
   src: string;
-  offset: number; //in BYTES (some UTF-16 characters are TWO bytes)
+  offset: number; //in code points (some UTF-16 characters are TWO code points)
   indent: number; // starts from 0
   row: number; //in newlines
-  col: number; //in UTF-16 characters
+  col: number; //in characters
 };

 /**